corentinbeaulieu/mumps-parametrable-launcher/README.md

 - `config.json`: the configuration file for the ML-KAPS experiment.
 - `src/`: directory with the sources of a program calling MUMPS resolution on it.
 - `include/`: directory with the include files needed to compile the project.
+- `scripts/`: directory with the launching scripts.
 - `doc/`: directory with the generated documentation of this project (please see below for generation).
+- `other/`: directory with MLKAPS configuration file, global sbatch script...
 - `meson.build`: meson configuration to build and install the project
-- `run_mumps.sh`: script to call the previous program with specific parameters.
+- `scripts/run_mumps.sh`: script to call the previous program with specific parameters.
 This is the script called by MLKAPS.
-- `run_mlkaps.batch`: a slurm batch script to launch the ML-KAPS experiment (**make sure to modify the paths**).
+- `other/run_mlkaps.batch`: a slurm batch script to launch the ML-KAPS experiment (**make sure to modify the paths**).

 ### utils